umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/api/relation/index.md

 ## Get by child id

-Get a list of relations by their child's guid id.
+Get a list of relations by their childs GUID ID.

 **URL**: `/relation/child/{id}`